124-128 E. Main Street,

 2 people favorited this theater

-The Main Theatre, originally located at 124 E. Main Street was opened in 1938.
+The Main Theatre, originally located at 124 E. Main Street was opened on December 26, 1938 with Shirley Temple in “Just Around the Corner”.
 It was part of the 9 theatre chain owned and operated by the Stiefel Brothers Roxy Theater Circuit.
 Used mostly for second run engagements after the films were shown in first run Lancaster, PA city theatres.
 In 1981 the admission was changed to $1.50 reruns.
 The theatre was closed on May 17, 1990.

 The theatre building was purchased by the local Denver and Ephrata Telephone Company, whose corporate headquarters was located next door.
 After engineering and architectural studies were completed, it was determined the deterioration of the building was too extensive and was demolished.
 The last remaining years of operation, there were more sections of the auditorium roped off, due to falling plaster.